-it isn't a given that he wouldn't be against breaking the odd law here and there.
+it isn't a given that he wouldn't just break the odd law

 Good point.
 I think there is a bit of a contextual difference, though.
 Tintin frequently exhibits his abilities to think on his feet and adapt to almost any situation, often breaking the law in the process.
 To my knowledge, however, he only freely bends the rules when he is in some crisis situation.